rust-cross/cargo-zigbuild/README.md

 ## Limitations

-Currently only Linux, macOS and Windows gnu targets are supported, other target platforms can be added if you can make it work, pull requests are welcome.
+1. Currently only Linux, macOS and Windows gnu targets are supported, other target platforms can be added if you can make it work, pull requests are welcome.
+2. If the `--target` argument is the same as the host target, for example when compiling from Linux x86\_64 to Linux x86\_64, Cargo by default also uses zig as linker for build dependencies like build scripts and proc-macros which might not work (See [#4](https://github.com/messense/cargo-zigbuild/issues/4)).
+   You need to enable the unstable `target-applies-to-host` option and set `target-applies-to-host = false` in cargo configuration file, for example `.cargo/config.toml`, to make it work.

 Known upstream zig issues: